Home > Hidden Collections > Apply for an Award

 Yes.
 Eligible organizations in the US. territories of American Samoa, Guam, the Northern Mariana Islands, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands may apply, and eligible organizations in the Northwest Territories, Yukon, and Nunavut may also apply.

 Collaboration can take many forms.
 One collaborative project might seek to bring together large quantities of related material; another might enable a larger institution to share its technical expertise and infrastructure with a smaller organization that possesses important content they would not be able to digitize, preserve, and share widely without assistance.
-In light of this, the final determination of whether a multi-institution project qualifies will be made by the review panelists on the basis of a holistic reading of the proposal.
+In light of this, the final determination of whether a multi-institution project qualifies will be made by the review panelists based on a holistic reading of the proposal.
 The following are the prerequisites for being considered a collaborative project:

 Prerequisites: